 Development of the KUH-1 Surion amphibious task helicopter programme, worth approximately KRW800bn ($745.92m), was started in July 2013 and is scheduled for completion in January 2016.
 KAI is expected to manufacture 40 helicopters, with deliveries scheduled to begin in 2017.

-The amphibious variant features crashworthy airframe, and four main and four tail rotor blades.
+The amphibious variant features a crashworthy airframe as well as four main and four tail rotor blades.
 Its undercarriage consists of two main single-wheeled units placed under the fuselage and a double-wheeled nose leg.

-The helicopter has an overall length of 19m with rotor blades, and a height of 4.5m.
-The main rotor has a diameter of 15.8m and a blade chord of 0.55m.
+The helicopter has an overall length of 19m with rotor blades and height of 4.5m.
+The main rotor has a diameter of 15.8m and blade chord of 0.55m.
 The tail rotor diameter and blade chords are 3.5m and 0.25m respectively.

 Surion is operated by a pilot and a co-pilot and accommodates up to 11 troops.
-It is equipped with wire cutter, double rotor control system, integrated flotation system, and a balancer for tail rotor.
+It is equipped with wire cutter, double rotor control system, integrated flotation system and a balancer for the tail rotor.

 The amphibious helicopter is equipped with tactical air navigation (TACAN) for en-route navigation and landing aid.
 The Rockwell Collins high-frequency radios, capable of operating at extreme altitudes and temperatures, provide voice communication during amphibious operations.

-The Surion amphibious variant has a maximum take-off gross weight of 19,200lb and fuel capacity of 2,415lb, and features a main gear box (MGB) with run-dry capability.
+The Surion amphibious variant has a maximum take-off gross weight of 19,200lb and fuel capacity of 2,415lb.
+It features a main gear box (MGB) with run-dry capability.
 An auxiliary fuel tank is installed to provide long endurance.

 In October 2013, Rockwell Collins was selected by KAI for the supply of HF-9000 high-frequency radio system, on-site training and documentation.